 When we begin to unravel hidden meanings inherited from the past, opening up new realities, the unveiling of a broken self can ignite shame.
 By removing protective but distorted lenses, we discover the person underneath.
 The web of meaning previously protecting from vulnerabilities once it is removed leaves us naked to the realities, frightened and no longer protected.
 But by embracing our frightened child inside, we discover the child within is endearing—worthy of love and kindness.

-Through compassion, from self and others, small moments of security begin to take hold; the nasty truths can be exposed and challenged.
+Through compassion, both from within and from others, small moments of security begin to take hold; the nasty truths can be exposed and challenged.
 The synaptic connections, holding emotional learnings, open briefly for examination and challenging.
 Our dangerous world can be made safe.
 Our fractured explanations infused with reality, and our futures may flourish.